Anas-Ehab/NoteHub/Certs/eWPT/WebFingerPrintingEnum.md

   - *-T* Controls the speed of the scan 0 and 1 are for IDS evasion, default mode is 3, 4 and 5 sacrifice accuracy for speed.
   - *-oN FILENAME* Save the output into a file.
   - *-oX FILENAME* Save the output into an XML file.

+### Curl Commands
+* *curl -X GET URL* - Gets the specified URL.
+* *curl -I URL* - Gets the header of the specified URL.
+* *curl -X OPTIONS URL* - Tells you what methods are allowed for the specific URL.
+* *curl -X POST URL -d "VARIABLE=VALUE&VARIABLE2=VALUE -v* - Sends a post request that takes 2 variables.
+* *curl URL --upload-file FILENAME* - Uploads file to the specified path.